 7 Quick Letter Recognition Activities

-- Letter Card Line Up.
-Show a letter card to each student before lining up.
-The student must say the letter name.
-If you’d like to differentiate this letter recognition activity based on students’ needs, then have some students give letter name, others the sound, and the most advanced can provide the word beginning with that sound.
+Show a letter card to your child before starting an activity or leaving the house.
+They must say the letter name.
+If you’d like to differentiate this letter recognition activity based on their needs, have them give the letter name, the sound, or even a word that begins with that letter.

 If you’d like to try out the alphabet arc I use, CLICK HERE to grab yours for FREE.